 Be mindful and be timely

 Choosing a small-sized, individually wrapped egg of high quality dark chocolate is a great way to consume less chocolate over Easter.
 Be mindful; stay present and enjoy your chocolate moment and often you will naturally eat less.
 Have your chocolate at the end of your main meal with a coffee or tea, so you’re not ravenous and don’t think of chocolate as your hourly snack.
-Beware of the marketing ploy at supermarkets which encourage you to buy and consume your Easter eggs for the three months leading up to Easter.
-Easter is a day event, not a month long event, so reserve your special family traditions of hot cross buns and chocolate bunnies to this day.
+Beware of the marketing ploy at supermarkets which encourage you to buy and consume your Easter eggs for the three months leading up to Easter, and markdowns straight after Easter.
+Easter is a day event, not a month long event, so enjoy your special family traditions of hot cross buns and chocolate bunnies to this day.

 Look beyond the eggs at Easter

 Create new family traditions over your four day weekend such as different food themed days (seafood festival, outdoor picnic), family games and sports, Easter treasure hunts, day at the beach, MYO eggs, crafts, markets, local events and farm stays.
 Consider other presents to include in the Easter basket such as pyjamas, books, lego and mind puzzles.